 WAHC’s youth council is a vibrant group of young people aged 16-29 who are passionate about labour, art and social justice.
 Youth council members serve one-year terms which begin each fall and end in the summer.
 They meet monthly, sometimes biweekly during busier periods, with support from WAHC staff.
 The council organizes collaborative critical events and projects while in community with others integrating issues related to labour, social justice and art.

 WAHC’s Youth Council produced a zine!
 Would you like a free copy sent to you in the mail?
 Fill out the form below.
 Copies will be mailed out while quantities last!

-Alyssa Donato (she/her) is a fourth-year Mcmaster student in Public Law and Judicial Studies.
-This is her first year on WAHC’s youth council.
+Alyssa Donato (she/her) is a Mcmaster student in Public Law and Judicial Studies.
+This is her second year on WAHC’s youth council.
 She’s passionate about advocating for workers’ rights and is looking forward to future projects with the youth council.

 Sophia Gambale (she/her) is a student at McMaster University and is majoring in Labour Studies and minoring in Business, with the intent to pursue a career in Human Resources.
 She is passionate about worker rights, equality, and justice.
 Sophia is always willing to speak her mind and advocate for what is just in the world.

 Hannah Schneider (she/her) is a second-year Labour Studies student at McMaster University.
 She is interested in affordable housing, living-wage employment. and working-class identity.
 She enjoys volunteering and listening to super loud music.

 Lea McCartney (she/her) is a second-year Labour Studies and Political Science student at McMaster University.
 She is passionate about workers’ rights and is planning to minor in Women’s Studies.
 She currently works in foodservice and enjoys exploring the trails of Hamilton with her dog.